German companies urge next government to step up on climate - NewsBreak

 German companies urge next government to step up on climate

-The 69 companies said in an open letter Monday that the next government needs to put Germany “on a clear and reliable path to climate neutrality” with a plan for doing so within its first 100 days in office.

-The signatories included chemicals company Bayer, steelmaker ThyssenKrupp and sportswear firm Puma.
+The signatories included chemicals giant Bayer, steelmaker ThyssenKrupp and sportswear firm Puma.

-The center-left Social Democrats narrowly beat outgoing Chancellor Angela Merkel's conservative Union bloc in an election last month.
-They are due to meet Monday with the environmentalist Greens party and the pro-business Free Democrats to discuss forming a coalition government.
+The center-left Social Democrats narrowly beat outgoing Chancellor Angela Merkel’s conservative Union bloc in last month election.
+They are due to meet Monday with the environmentalist Greens party and the pro-business Free Democrats .

 “Climate protection was the decisive topic in the federal election and the parties must place it at the top of their agenda in building the new federal government,” said Michael Otto, board chairman of mail order company Otto Group and president of the Foundation 2 Degrees, which organized the letter.

-Earlier this year, Merkel's government adopted a plan to reduce the country's greenhouse gas emissions to "net zero" by 2045, five years earlier than previously planned.
+Earlier this year, Merkel’s government to reduce the country’s greenhouse gas emissions to ‘net zero’ by 2045, five years earlier than previously planned.

-But official figures show that Germany is slipping behind on its ambitions for cutting greenhouse gases, with 2021 emissions forecast to rebound sharply after a pandemic-related economic slump.
+But official figures show that Germany is slipping behind on its ambitions for cutting greenhouse gases, with after a pandemic-related economic slump.

-The signatories, which have an annual turnover of about 1 trillion euros ($1.16 trillion) and employ more than 5 million people worldwide, want the next government to support the rollout of renewable energy and enact a climate-friendly tax reform that includes a strengthened carbon pricing system to prevent investments in power-hungry industries going abroad.

-Pointing toward the upcoming U.N. climate summit in Glasgow, Scotland, and Germany's presidency of the Group of Seven major economies next year, the companies said the government must also work to set international standards for the global financial system and climate-neutral products.

 “As businesses, we are prepared to fulfil our central role in climate action.
 We call upon the new German government to make the transformation to climate neutrality the central economic project of the coming legislative period,” they said.